montysecurity/YaraRules/README.md

 # YaraRules

-Collection of Yara Rules Created by Me for practice
+Collection of Yara Rules Created by Me for Practice (not recommended for production detections)